mohimali/wsl2-guide-windows-10/README.md

 ## Open windows explorer via Microsoft Terminal

 Add the following alias to your .bashrc or .zshrc.
-Then you can use `open dir` to open a specific directory in windows file explorer
+Then you can use `open dir` to open a specific directory in windows file explorer.

+To open .zshrc file, enter `gedit ~/.zshrc`:
 ```
-$ alias open="explorer.exe"
+alias open="explorer.exe"
 ```

 # Troubleshooting